pobsuwan/redis-cluster/README.md

-# How to config redis-cluster for SoftnixLogger [3 nodes && 3 replicate]
+# How to config redis-cluster for SoftnixLogger [3 nodes]

 ## Do after install SLGInstallers